digitalungdom-se/bot-identicon/README.md

 ## Credit

 The original robot design is by @charlesmaddock and @digitalungdom.
 The code for this repo was originally developed by @adelhult.
+The transitition to TypeScript and publishing as a reusable component was made by @nautman.

 ## License